Last Updated on October 12, 2021

-18 time and money saving family photo outfit ideas
+18 time and money-saving family photo outfit ideas and family portrait tips

-Are you making family photo outfit ideas harder then they need to be?
-Check out these 18 time and money saving family photo outfit ideas.
+Are you making family photo outfit ideas harder than they need to be?
+Check out these 18 time and money-saving family portrait tips.

 Finding perfect family photo outfits is challenging.
 Especially when you think everyone should be matchy-matchy.
 I have had over 10 years of portrait photography experience and can tell you it’s easier than you think!
 You don't have to step foot in a store to find the right clothes for family portraits.
 I’ve put together a list of 15 simple do’s and don’ts for family photo outfit ideas.
 Follow these tips and you will be able to get the right look for your family photos.
 Moreover, the extra money you saved not buying new clothes you will get to spend on prints for your wall!

 Trending portrait styles are casual and candid so why not make it a little easier on yourself?
 Dress yourself and the family casual.
 Dressing casual opens your closet up to lots of options.
 There is a good chance the kids (and your husband too) will be better behaved if you let them wear some of their favorite jeans and t-shirt.
 Mandating a uniform of new khakis and an uncomfortable tie might be asking for problems depending on the mood of your family.
 A casual outfit idea might be dark jeans & favorite comfy light colored t-shirt, sweater or sweatshirt.

 2. Dress comfortably for the best smile